Capital Improvement Projects

 Glenwood Tank Stabilization

-A landslide occurred below the tank during storms in 2023 and needs to be stabilized to protect the integrity of the water tank.
+A landslide occurred below the tank during storms in 2023, and it needs to be stabilized to protect the tank's integrity.

 - Status: The City of Scotts Valley is pursuing FEMA Public Assistance funding for this project.